 Wireless IP Ethernet (802.11) technology has been around for a while.
 Many know it as “WIFI” but you could also call it “WLAN” or something similar.
 Like many other Ethernet technologies, WLAN relies on a spoke and hub connection system.
-The hub being the wireless access point or router and the individual hosts (PC’s, tables, phones, etc) being the end point for each connection.
+The hub is the wireless access point or router and the individual hosts (PCs, tablets, phones, etc) are the end point for each connection.
 In a wired network, it is usually some type of switch that forms the center of the network data distribution system.

 This technology was developed by several vendors for military communications systems and for OLPC (One Laptop Per Child) programs in Africa and other places.
 Each link acts to extend the boundaries of the network, thus the more users there are, the more useful the network becomes.

 - Networks are self-forming; once the nodes are configured and can see other network nodes, the network automatically forms